Skip to content

 The system incorporated several key mechanisms:

 Proof-of-work chain: Each new bit gold token would be created by solving a computational puzzle, with the solution depending on the previous solution.
-This created a chain of tokens, each cryptographically linked to its predecessors.
+This created a chain of tokens, each cryptographically linked to its predecessors -- a structure that anticipated the blockchain.

 Decentralization: Rather than relying on a central authority to issue currency or maintain records, these functions would be distributed across network participants.